harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Modulo
 - The concept of modulo is used both in mathematics and programming, but there are some differences in how it is applied and interpreted.
 - Modulo in mathematics
 	- Definition: the modulo operation finds the remainder when one integer is divided by another.
-It is often denoted as $a \mod n$
+It is often denoted as $a \mod n$, where $a$ is the dividend and $n$ is the divisor.
+	-

 ### The remainder operator
 - The remainder operator (aka modulo/modulus operator) `%` is an operator that returns the remainder after doing an integer division.